What is Botox?

 Alternative Treatments

-Botox injections are not the only way to reduce the appearance of wrinkles, fine lines, and dark circles under the eyes.
+Botox isn’t the only way to treat wrinkles, lines, and dark circles under the eyes.

-Dermatologists and other medical professionals also commonly use hyaluronic acid fillers, also called dermal fillers, which reduce the appearance of wrinkles and fine lines under the eyes.
+Dermatologists and other medical professionals commonly use hyaluronic acid fillers, also called dermal fillers, which reduce the appearance of wrinkles and fine lines under the eyes.

 - Drink lots of water